rricharz/pi-top-setup/README.md

 [Problems with an attached USB stick](http:github.com/rricharz/pi-top-setup/blob/master/documents/use_of_usb_stick.txt)

+**What to do if bluetooth does not work after installing pt-pulse**

+See the workaround at the bottom of [pi-topPULSE](https://github.com/pi-top/pi-topPULSE).

 Please open an issue in this repository or write to rricharz77@gmail.com if you have any feedback or problem with this repository.
 Your input is appreciated.